StianNOR/Homelab/README.md

 `WARNING: This key is not certified with a trusted signature!/ There is no indication that the signature belongs to the owner.
 `
-> This means GPG does not yet fully "trust" my key by default.
-This is not a security flaw but part of GPG’s trust model.
+> This means GPG does not yet fully trust my key by default./
+> This is not a security flaw but part of GPG’s trust model./
-> You can eliminate the warning by marking my key as trusted locally:
+> You can eliminate the warning by marking my key as trusted locally:/
 ```
 gpg --edit-key 3E305BD749B795A3
 # Then type: